-$$\operatorname{lrmin}(T) + \operatorname{rlmin}(T) - 2$$ ,
+$$\operatorname{lrmin}(T) + \operatorname{rlmin}(T) - 2$$

-Observe that the (x, y)-labels of T are carried over to the forest F. This means that if two trees have the same supporting forest (without single roots), then they must have the same sign.
-Now we proceed to compute the left side of (3.4) by classifying the supporting forests.
+Note that the (x, y)-labels of T are carried over to the forest F. This means that if two trees have the same supporting forest (without single roots), then they must have the same sign.
+Now we wish to compute the left side of (3.4) by classifying the supporting forests.
 Clearly, a supporting forest of k components generates 2^k trees in \mathcal{B}{n+1} .

 On the other hand, a supporting forest F can be viewed as an increasing binary tree on [n] by gluing the component together.
-Finally, it remains to make use of the fact that the labels carried over are precisely the same as the labels for the derangement polynomials with respect to the (a, x, y, z)-labeling, except the rightmost y-leaf.
-Thus we may consider the x-labels representing the number of excedances and the y-labels representing the number of drops of a permutation.
-Finally, a special attention has to be paid to the rightmost y-leaf of T in \mathcal{B}{n+1} endowed with the (a, x, y, z)-labeling.
-Since y is set to 1 at last, we should have no worries.
+Up to now, it remains to make use of the fact that the labels carried over are precisely the same as the labels for the derangement polynomials with respect to the (a, x, y, z)-labeling, except for the rightmost y-leaf.
+Thus we may associate an x-label with an excedance and a y-label with a drop of the corresponding permutation.
+Finally, a special attention has to be paid to the rightmost y-leaf of T in \mathscr{B}{n+1} subject to the (a, x, y, z)-labeling.
+Since y is set to 1 at last, there are no worries.
 This completes the proof.